Leonard hits winner to lift Clippers over Rockets 122-119

 ''We fight hard.
 We leave it all out there on the court,'' Harrell said. ''We never feel like we're out of a game.''

-George hit a pull-up 3-pointer for a 118-117 lead and JaMychal Green blocked Clint Capela's shot.

-James Harden made a pair of free throws for a one-point Houston lead before Leonard's pull-up jumper gave the Clippers the lead for good.
+James Harden made a pair of free throws for a one-point Houston lead before Leonard's pull-up jumper gave Los Angeles the lead for good.

 ''Lou set a great pick,'' Clippers coach Doc Rivers said. ''All Kawhi needs is an inch and he got it.''